 The broad implementation of the recommendations and standards of the BEPS project is explicitly mentioned in the 2018 coalition agreement of the German governmental parties.
-The German government has ever since fully supported the BEPS project and Germany played an outstanding role in accompanying the project both politically and professionally.
-As Germany already has comparably strict tax laws, the intention of the German government with regard to BEPS is especially to enforce stricter international taxation standards in the EU and other countries in order to achieve fair tax competition between countries.
+The German government has ever since fully supported the BEPS project and Germany played a prominent role in the project, both politically and professionally.
+As Germany already has comparably strict tax laws, the intention of the German government with regard to BEPS is, in particular, to enforce stricter international taxation standards in the EU and other countries in order to achieve fair tax competition between countries.
+Due to his aspirations to become the new chairman of his party, the current Minister of Finance is under considerable pressure to succeed, which may accelerate legislative procedures and hence the implementation of the BEPS measures.